 III.
 An Overview of Frontend Views

-The Events Calendar includes two different view options for your events: Calendar or “Grid” view, and List View.
-Events Calendar PRO includes those two as well as Week, Day, Photo, and Map View.
+The Events Calendar includes three different view options for your events: Calendar or “Grid” view, List View, and Day View.
+Events Calendar PRO includes those three as well as Week, Photo, and Map View.
 You can choose which View is default and which others show on the Display tab under Events –> Settings.

-Note: examples below show Calendar and List views with PRO enabled.
+Note: examples below show Calendar, List, and Day views with PRO enabled.

 Calendar View: Calendar View shows all events in a selected month.
 Three events are displayed per day, and any additional events can be seen by clicking View All on that day, or clicking the date itself.
 You can choose which three events are shown on the calendar by checking the Make Sticky in Calendar View option on the event page.
 Past dates and events are shown faded, with current and upcoming events in bold.
 Mousing over an event will show the event’s title, date, time, excerpt, and featured image.

 List View: List View shows upcoming events in chronological order.
 You can dictate how many events to show per page under Settings.
 Any events beyond that are accessible with Next Events nav links.
 Each entry includes basic Event information and an excerpt of the event description.
 Featured images will display to the left of each entry.